google/gapid/README.md

 *Unstable* developer releases are [here](https://github.com/google/agi-dev-releases/releases).

-> Dependency for Linux builds in zip archives: they depend on java8 and
+> Dependencies for Linux builds in zip archives: AGI depends on openjdk-11-jre,
-> libwebkit2gtk.
-These two are marked as dependencies in the deb package, if
+> libgtk-3-0, and libwebkit2gtk.
+These are marked as dependencies in the deb
-> you install AGI via a zip archive, make sure to also install java8 and
+> package.
+If you install AGI via a zip archive, make sure to install these
-> libwebkit2gtk.
+> dependencies as well.

 ## Building